afrigeri/geologic-symbols-qgis/STATUS.md

-# Table of symbols, updated September 10, 2019
+# Table of symbols, updated October 15, 2019
 There are:
  * 116 entries for fgdc.
  * 1 entries for extra.